u1i/m4rvyn3/README.md

 # m4rvyn3

-A quirky little chat bot named M4rvyn3 - inspired by the Hitchhiker's Guide to the Galaxy who now lives on Twitter https://twitter.com/m4rvyn3
+A quirky little chat bot named M4rvyn3 - inspired by the Hitchhiker's Guide to the Galaxy who now lives on Twitter.
+Try not to take him too seriously. https://twitter.com/m4rvyn3

 ## Components